One-on-One

 Corporate / Organization Strategy

 Pre-Race Strategy Employees with untreated AUD cost employers roughly 15% more than the average employee; however, employees who have recovered from AUD cost employers roughly 5% less than the average employee 1.
 Fewer than 1% of Functional Alcoholics report ever having used an Employee Assistance Program (EAP) 2.
 Box Now offers fresh, independent perspectives on barriers to seeking help for employees and strategies to overcome them.
-I have a 20-year career in corporate and organizational strategy.
-I see significant value in applying many of these strategic principles to the challenges facing the AUD treatment gap.
-I am happy to provide pro bono consulting services to your firm to support your efforts to address addiction and AUD challenges and opportunities.
+Box Now's Founder has a 20-year career in corporate and organizational strategy.
+We see significant value in applying many of these strategic principles to the challenges facing the AUD treatment gap.
+We are happy to provide pro bono consulting services to your firm to support your efforts to address addiction and AUD challenges and opportunities.
 The economic and employee engagement/satisfaction benefits can be significant.
 1. Journal of Occupational and Environmental Medicine; A Substance Use Cost Calculator for US Employers With an Emphasis on Prescription Pain Medication Misuse, Eric Goplerud, PhD, Sarah Hodge, MPH, and Tess Benham, BS; November 2017 2.
 Subtypes of Alcohol Dependence in a Nationally Representative Sample; Howard B. Moss, Chiung M. Chen, and Hsiao-ye Yi, NIH, Drug Alcohol Dependency, December 2007 |

 Other Resources